Python-GIS-book/site/source/part1/chapter-03/md/02-data-analysis.md

 data["TIME_STR"] = data["TIME"].astype(str)
 ```

-If we look at the latest time stamp in the data (`201910012350`) (**UPDATE!**), you can see that there is a systematic pattern `YEAR-MONTH-DAY-HOUR-MINUTE`.
+If we look at the latest time stamp in the data (`201910012350`), you can see that there is a systematic pattern `YEAR-MONTH-DAY-HOUR-MINUTE`.
 Four first characters represent the year, and the following two characters represent month.
 Because we are interested in understanding monthly averages for different years, we want to slice the year and month values from the timestamp (the first 6 characters), like this:

 ```python
 date = "201910012350"